Skip to product information

 • Receive Download Link via Email from Bookfunnel

-• Send to Preferred Device and Enjoy!
+• Send ebook to Preferred E-Reader/Stream audiobook or listen on BookFunnel app and Enjoy!

 Confession: I’m known for writing the best happily ever afters… but I don’t believe in love.